chiragrawat12/MSc-Software-Engineering-Final-Year-Dissertation/README.md

 Results in the dissertation come from single runs at seed 42.
 Experiment 6 is the exception, repeating each value of *K* across five sampling trials, because the variance at one image per class is too large for a single run to be meaningful.

 ---

-## Known issues

-**`regenerate_predictions.py` exists for a reason.** The four baseline training scripts, as originally written, printed a classification report without saving per-image predictions.
-Experiment 9 needs those predictions.
-Rather than retraining, this script loads each saved checkpoint, runs the test set once with shuffling disabled, and writes the predictions, per-class accuracies and confusion matrices to disk.
-It performs inference only.

-**Transformers version sensitivity.** `get_image_features` returns either a plain tensor or a `BaseModelOutputWithPooling` depending on the library version.
-For CLIP the pooled output is already projected into the 512-dimensional shared space; applying `visual_projection` on top of it raises a shape error.
-SigLIP has no projection module at all, and its 768-dimensional pooled output is the embedding.
-The scripts handle both cases and assert the resulting dimensionality.

-**SigLIP tokenizer padding.** `SiglipProcessor` must be called with `padding="max_length"`.
-SigLIP was trained with all text padded to a fixed 64 tokens, and the dynamic padding appropriate to CLIP measurably degrades its zero-shot accuracy.

----